 Master of Education in Secondary Education

 In this program, students learn about the growth and development of youth in grades 7-12 and explore various methods for teaching them.
 Program enrollees are taught how to implement technology in their classrooms, plan curricula and assess student needs while gaining skills in educational research.
 Content in a program may cover the following:

 - Curriculum theory

 Employment Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) estimated that employment of high school teachers should increase 6% between 2014 and 2024, which is the same as the rate for kindergarten and elementary school teachers.
+The U.S. Bureau of Labor Statistics (BLS) estimated that employment of high school teachers should increase 4% between 2018 and 2028, and increase 3% for kindergarten and elementary school teachers.
 Secondary teachers should have the best job opportunities in urban and rural areas.
 Furthermore, secondary teachers who teach subjects such as math, chemistry, physics, other sciences, special education and English as a second language are often sought out since teachers in these subjects are harder to find.
-According to May 2015 BLS data, high school teachers earned a mean annual salary of $60,440.
+According to May 2018 BLS data, high school teachers earned a mean annual salary of $64,340.
 These figures don't include special education or vocational education teachers.

 Certification and Continuing Education Information

 All states require teachers to be licensed if they are teaching in a public school.
 Private schools may have licensing requirements, but they are not mandated by the state.
 Each state sets its own licensure requirements, but the BLS stated that they commonly include completing an approved teacher training program and having student-teaching experience.
 The BLS also reported that some states might require teachers to complete a master's degree program within a certain time period.